NativeScript/docs-v7/core-concepts/navigation-angular.md

 ## Router Links

-One thing you might have noticed in the code abovr is the `nsRouterLink` directive.
+One thing you might have noticed in the code above is the `nsRouterLink` directive.
 It is similar to [`routerLink`](https://angular.io/docs/ts/latest/guide/router.html#!#-routerlink-binding), but works with NativeScript navigation.
 It is included in the `NS_ROUTER_DIRECTIVES`.

 ## Router Outlet

-Let's take a look at the following example:
+Let's take a look at the following example that uses `router-outlet`:

 ``` TypeScript
 import {nativeScriptBootstrap} from "nativescript-angular/application";